 Marinated chicken, colorful Tex-Mex toppings, and a creamy Cilantro Lime Vinaigrette top a bed of crispy lettuce for this mouthwatering Southwest Chicken Salad.
 It’s gluten-free, dairy-free, and packed with all the good things your body craves.
 Prep ingredients ahead and enjoy all week long.

 Idea #2: Southwest Chicken Burrito Bowls

-I love this make ahead meal option.
+I love this make-ahead meal option.
 Cook your chicken ahead of time.
-Then provide cooked rice or quinoa, the chicken, black beans, and all your favorite Mexican toppings so everyone can personalize their bowls.
+Then provide cooked rice or quinoa, chicken, black beans, and all your favorite Mexican toppings so everyone can personalize their bowls.

 Idea #3: Southwest Chicken and Bacon Wraps

 Inspired by one of my favorite restaurants in town, I created this build-your-own wrap recipe using marinated chicken and a super simple sauce.
 Plus…BACON!
 You’ll love it!